Skip to content

 Callback Url

-To enable any OAuth/OIDC/SAML provider, the callback url domain has to be specified in the server config.
+To enable any OAuth/OIDC/SAML provider, the callback URL domain has to be specified in the server config.
 Add

 openrun.toml